AKSarav/ConfMap/README.md

 ## 📱 Usage Examples

 ### Kubernetes Configurations
 Perfect for visualizing complex Kubernetes YAML files with multiple nested levels.
+Use Alt+W to enable word wrapping for long resource names and configuration keys.

 ### Application Configs
 Great for understanding application configuration hierarchies and relationships.
+Word wrapping helps with lengthy environment variable names and configuration paths.

 ### Infrastructure as Code
 Ideal for Terraform, CloudFormation, and other IaC configurations.
+The word wrap feature is especially useful for long resource identifiers and policy statements.

 ## 🎯 Use Cases